wesslen/minimal-mistakes/_pages/research.md

 Gallicano, Tiffany D., **Ryan Wesslen**, and Jean-Claude Thill (2017).
 From cluster tweets to retweets: A big data, rhetorical exploration of digital social advocacy in the context of the Charlotte protests on Twitter.
 In Proceedings of 2017 International Public Relations Research Conference.

-*   Boston University Award for the Top Paper About Public Relations and the Social and Emerging Media at the conference.
+*   Boston University Award for the Top Paper About Public Relations and the Social and Emerging Media.

 **Wesslen, Ryan**, Tiffany D. Gallicano, Jean-Claude Thill, and Sagar Nandu (2017).
 Hot issue publics on Twitter: Analyzing Charlotte protests with automated text analysis.
 In 2017 International Conference on Computational Social Science (IC2S2).